BenGOsborn/OsbornAI-Website/frontend/articles/containerize-machine-learning-models-with-docker.md

 <br />

-Now we will standardize our data to increase the performance of the model.
+In the same file <i>model.py</i> we will then standardize our data to increase the performance of the model.
 We will do this by getting the mean and standard deviation of our TRAINING SET ONLY.
 It is important that you do not take into consideration the validation data when calculating the mean and standard deviation, or you will end up with data leakage.
 Next we will save our calculated mean and standard deviation to a pickle file, as we will use these calculated values when making the predictions for our features.
 We will then standardize both our training and validation sets.
 The code for this section can be found below.

 <br />